(1300 292 371)

 Handsets that have a button which is pressed by the user before audio can be communicated, thus providing off-hook audio protection.

-Qualcomm is an American telecommunications company.
-Qualcomm designs and markets wireless telecommunications products and services.
+An American telecommunications company that designs and markets wireless telecommunications products and services.

 The ability to provide different priorities to different applications, users or data flows, or to guarantee a certain level of performance to a data flow.

-QuickTime is an extensible multimedia framework developed by Apple, capable of handling various formats of digital video, picture, sound, panoramic images, and interactivity.
+An extensible multimedia framework developed by Apple, capable of handling various formats of digital video, pictures, sounds and interactivity.

 A device designed to transmit electromagnetic radiation as part of a radio communication system.